-I am generally offered at least 30 downloads per week.
-To get these to the stage where I can use them in a broadcast, for each download I have to purchase the blank disks, the jewel cases etc. and spend time doing all the things I detail above!!
+I am frequently offered at least 30 downloads per week.
+To get these to the stage where I can use them in a broadcast, for each download I have to purchase the blank disks, the jewel cases etc 다운로드. and spend time doing all the things I detail above!!

-This is on top of preparing and recording three hours of radio programming each week together with all the promotion of the shows etc.
+This is on top of preparing and recording my show each week together with all the promotion of the shows etc.

 Do the math as our American cousins love to say!!!

-Given the amount of material received, you will readily appreciate that there are not enough hours in the day to listen to the whole of every CD submitted (I do have a life outside Digital Blues even if my wife is sometimes not convinced of this!!).
+Given the amount of material received, you will readily appreciate that there are not enough hours in the day to listen to the whole of every CD submitted (I do have a life outside Digital Blues even if my wife is sometimes not convinced of this!!) 갤럭시s7 펌웨어.

 Therefore, I tend to dip into CDs and pick a track or two that have ‘immediate’ appeal etc. I do not necessarily have the chance to listen to the whole of those tracks so it would be very much appreciated if you could flag up tracks that may have language that may be considered ‘offensive’ or ‘adult’.

-Sadly even the most innocuous sounding tracks can and do unexpectedly contain explicit language (God knows why as it adds nothing to the song) and only recently I had to fade a track by a significant artist early because of excessive gratuitous use of the F-word!
+Sadly even the most innocuous sounding tracks can and do unexpectedly contain explicit language (God knows why as it adds nothing to the song) and only recently I had to fade a track by a significant artist early because of excessive gratuitous use of the F-word udemy!

 UK radio stations, in particular, are monitored and can get into big trouble, be fined heavily and even lose their license if material broadcast causes complaints and is considered offensive or obscene.
 Equally, if Digital Blues attracted complaints of this sort, it would quickly be taken off the air and I would no longer be able to share with the world the wonderful music you are making.

-Finally, a little reminder that Digital Blues does what it says on the box, plays blues!
+Finally, a little reminder that Digital Blues does what it says on the box, plays blues although I have a very broad view of what falls within that categorisation!
 It may seem obvious but you would be surprised how much music I receive or am offered that could not, even stretching a point as I often do, remotely be considered to be blues, blues based, blues influenced etc. So, please don’t contact me about off genre content.
 Save your time and money (and mine!)

 Thank you for reading this far and thank you in advance for bearing the above in mind.
 If some of it seems harsh or demanding, please remember that I, and the vast majority of my blues radio colleagues, do what we do for the love of the music and as a result of a passionate desire to spread the word about the great bands and artists there are out there.